 Just like libraries, RFID technology is being used in law, medical, and other offices for check-in / check-out, inventory, and asset location purposes.
 Fixed readers near doorways can also be used to track these items as they pass through.

 If you’re considering implementing RFID to track files, IT assets, equipment, pallets or whatever, the three main components you’ll need are:

-Back to the question – why are libraries now eliminating late fees?
+Back to the question at hand: Why are libraries now eliminating late fees?
 Could it be that they’re now more efficient by using RFID technology?
 It’s true that libraries can be much more efficient with RFID technology, however late fees are being eliminated at libraries across the U.S. because it creates goodwill and encourages patrons to use the library more.
-Thank you libraries for making this fantastic change.
+Thank you, libraries, for making this fantastic change.
 It has made my week!

 Here at EnaSys we offer a complete RFID asset tracking solution — asset tags, scanners/readers and software.
 We love providing cost effective solutions to asset tracking challenges.
 If you’d like to discuss your asset tracking needs, call us today at 800-522-3528, or send us an email at firstname.lastname@example.org.